alpinejs/alpine/packages/docs/src/en/upgrade-guide.md

 </script>
 ```

-## Depricated APIs
+## Deprecated APIs

-The following 2 APIs will still work in V3, but are considered depricated and are likely to be removed at some point in the future.
+The following 2 APIs will still work in V3, but are considered deprecated and are likely to be removed at some point in the future.

 <a name="away-replace-with-outside"></a>
 ### Event listener modifier `.away` should be replaced with `.outside`